Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/The Forgotten Blade/To Fall Unmourned.md

 ## Special activation rules

-This Evocation awakens at no cost when the wielder slays an enemy that she has a negative Defining Tie towards, and waives the [[Willpower]] cost of using it to erase that foe from memory.
+This Evocation awakens at no cost when the wielder slays an enemy that she has a negative Defining [[Intimacy|Tie]] towards, and waives the [[Willpower]] cost of using it to erase that foe from memory.